heyitsleo/artual/README.md

 Plugin should do the following:

 1. Player Tracker ( Done by Theo, Improved by Har )
-2. Player Compass Crafting Recipie: https://i.imgur.com/QHPc6ws.png
+2. Player Compass Crafting Recipie: https://i.imgur.com/QHPc6ws.png (done in the compass listenr cs no)
 3. Ender Chest dropping on Death ( Originally made by Theo, Fixed alot by Har thx )
 4. Claiming Chunks: Players can use the /claim command to claim chunks, with the maximum number of claims set in a configuration file.
 Anyone that has been /trusted while the user is in their claim, let them mine normally, for anyone else: